 Skip to content

-One of ASQL's most powerful features is guaranteed groups: when you group data, ASQL ensures all expected dimension values appear in results—even if they have no data.
+One of ASQL's most powerful features is spine gap-filling: when you group data by dates, ASQL can ensure all expected time periods appear in results—even if they have no data.

 This feature embodies the Completeness Over Fast Queries design value.